International Aviation

 We have also extracted pathways that lead to a temperature increase between 1.5˚C–2˚C; between 2˚C–3 ˚C; between 3˚C–4˚C; and >4˚C from the IPCC IAM Database, so we have five sets of pathways that correspond to one temperature category each.

 From each pathway set, we took the median emission levels between 2000 and 2100, with ten-year intervals.
 Using these median levels, we then calculated the annual growth rate for each temperature pathway and applied the growth rates to IEA’s estimate of international aviation emissions in 2015 (IEA, 2019).
-This approach differs slightly to that adopted for international shipping, where the growth rate was applied to the historical average for the period of 2007-2017 and is due to the fact that emissions in that sector have fluctuated greatly, whereas emissions from international aviation have increased steadily since 1990.
+This approach differs slightly to that adopted for international shipping, where the growth rate was applied to the historical average for the period of 2007-2017.
+The different approach is due to the fact that emissions in the international shipping sector have fluctuated greatly, whereas emissions from international aviation have increased steadily since 1990.

 This exercise supplied us with five temperature pathways, leading to global temperature increases ranging from 1.5˚C to over 4˚C compared to pre-industrial levels.
 We have assigned a rating to each of these temperature categories: 1.5˚C Paris Agreement compatible, 2˚C compatible, correspond to those temperatures, while the Insufficient, Highly insufficient and Critically insufficient ratings correspond to warming of between 2–3˚C; between 3–4˚C; and >4˚C, respectively.